nrichers/questdb.io/docs/get-started/binaries.md

   }}
 />

-### QuestDB version

-Depending on your operating system, the file is named:
+The filename for different operating systems is as the following:

 <!-- prettier-ignore-start -->